wikibonsai/semtree/README.md

 >
 > ~ [Elon Musk](https://www.reddit.com/r/IAmA/comments/2rgsan/comment/cnfre0a/?utm_source=share&utm_medium=web2x&context=3)

-`semtree` is a utility to construct a semantic tree from (word) lists/indexes which may span multiple objects -- the most likely setup being filenames which map to file content.
-Can be used in conjunction with [[[wikirefs]]](https://github.com/wikibonsai/wikirefs) and [treehouze](https://github.com/wikibonsai/treehouze).
-See [context](#context) for more details.
+`semtree` is a utility to construct a semantic tree from word lists/indexes which may span multiple objects -- the most likely setup being multiple filenames which map to their file content.

+`semtree` itself is essentially a collection of functions to facilitate the cultivation of this tree, namely with [`lint()`](#lintcontent-string--recordstring-string-opts-lintopts-void--string), [`create()`](#createroot-string-content-recordstring-string-opts-semtreeopts--defaultopts-semtree--string), [`update()`](#updatetree-semtree-subroot-string-content-recordstring-string-opts-semtreeopts--defaultopts-semtree--string), or [`print()`](#printtree-semtree-print-boolean--true-string--undefined), and handles the build process via a [state machine](https://mfaani.com/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs/).

+This package can be used in conjunction with [treehouze](https://github.com/wikibonsai/treehouze) and is compatible with [`[[wikirefs]]`](https://github.com/wikibonsai/wikirefs), [caml](https://github.com/wikibonsai/caml-mkdn) and [yaml](https://yaml.org/) syntaxes.

+See [context](#context) for more about why and how this package is useful.

 🌳 Cultivate a "semantic tree" or "knowledge bonsai" in your [🎋 WikiBonsai](https://github.com/wikibonsai/wikibonsai) digital garden.